Banner

 Yes—for now.
 Use your CCV as a personal archive and for award or hiring purposes.

 The Canadian Common CV (CCV) is the current standard CV system used by Canada’s research funding agencies.
-While a transition to a narrative-style CV (TCV) is underway, the CCV remains in use for many competitions.
-The Tri-Agency indicates that researchers will be given notice before it is phased out, and guidance will be provided on how to export their information.
+While a transition to a narrative-style CV (TCV) is underway, the CCV remains required for many competitions.
+The Tri-Council indicates that researchers will be given notice before it is phased out, and guidance will be provided on how to export their information.

 Are there alternative ways to assess research quality in STEM fields?